 Annual Update Holistic Design Approach Pearl River Tower in Guangzhou, China was the first supertall building certified LEED® Platinum by the U.S. Green Building Council.
 The building redefines what is possible in sustainable design by incorporating the latest green technology, architecture, and engineering advancements.
 A feature of the project are the wind turbines located at openings up the height of the structure that reduce wind lateral loads and generate clean power.
 Path to Net Zero As a firm, we continue to push our understanding of sustainable design solutions within several different categories that range from new materials research to improving on standard design specifications and practices as well our accounting for carbon on individual projects and a broader database of projects.
 Below is a summary overview of some of the components our firm has been focusing on in each of these categories.
-Research - Continued research into new materials: - More sustainable cementitious replacement, such as GGP - Biogenic material applications - Resilient steel materials - Continued research of active and passive carbon sequestration technologies - Continued research of modular and prefabricated design options which improve material efficiencies Database - Developed embodied carbon benchmarks using past project information and targets based on global environmental carbon reduction requirements - Utilized a database that leverages past projects to identify successful systems and advocate for these systems on new projects - Collected and cataloged EPDs from suppliers and manufacturers of commonly used structural materials Specifications - Updated specifications to include a carbon budget for each material division - A specified minimum amount of recycled content for structural steel and rebar on each project - Specified more sustainable cementitious replacement on projects - Specified rammed earth on more projects to reduce the amount of Portland cement.
-Early phase evaluation - Researched local material options early on during a project to ensure the right materials are being selected based on site and regional constraints - Discussed with local builders and work with client groups to establish carbon goals Biogenic material applications • Continued incorporating composite timber systems to reduce the amount of concrete
+Research - Continued research into new materials: - More sustainable cementitious replacement, such as ground glass pozzolan - Biogenic material applications - Resilient steel materials - Continued research of active and passive carbon sequestration technologies - Continued research of modular and prefabricated design options which improve material efficiencies - Legacy and newly developed tools automatically incorporate structural quantities with architectural embodied carbon for a complete, interdisciplinary EC targets, revlective of SOM's interdisciplinary design ethos. - Continued development of integrable tools for realtime embodied carbon calculation Database • Developed embodied carbon benchmarks using past project information and targets based on global environmental carbon reduction requirements - Utilized a database that leverages past projects to identify successful systems and advocate for these systems on new projects - Collected and cataloged EPDs from suppliers and manufacturers of commonly used structural materials Specifications - Updated specifications to include a carbon budget for each material division - A specified minimum amount of recycled content for structural steel and rebar on each project - Allowed for more sustainable cementitious replacement on projects using performance-based specifications - Specified timber on more projects to reduce the amount of Portland cement.
+Early phase evaluation - Researched local material options early on during a project to ensure the right materials are being selected based on site and regional constraints - Discussed with local builders and work with client groups to establish carbon goals Biogenic material applications • Continued incorporation of composite timber systems to reduce the amount of concrete